eddieknuthprivate/dbt-case/README.md

 ## Introduction

-Dear applicant,

-Thank you for all the work with the study.
+Thank you very much for this study.
+I really enjoyed working on it and it gave me the opportunity to get knowledge about the duckdb.

 The following changes are made:
 - For all the fixes, constraints, comments and tests see EXPLORATION.md
 - Data enrichment with help of currencies.csv
-- Implementation of incremental models for the intermediate layer (data warehouse)
+- Implementation of incremental models for the intermediate layer (data warehouse).
+This is better than to use normal models because we can build a history.
 - New model in the reporting layer
-- Created sql-tests for the models in the intermediate and reporting layer
+- Created sql tests for the models in the intermediate and reporting layer
 - The data catalog is generated here /workspaces/dbt-case/transformation/target/catalog.json

 Have a nice day,